themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 });
 ```

-Nothing we haven't seen yet, except for the content of `<tbody>`.
+Nothing we haven't seen yet, except for the contents of `<tbody>`.
 Here, we're encountering our first usage of a loop in a React component.
 Like we described, notice that we can access the `people` prop we defined in our `Dashboard` component by calling `this.props.people`.
 This is a bit funky.
 Notice that we're also appending a call to `.map()` on the end of this.
 All of this is happening within React's `{}` bracket syntax for running JavaScript code inside of our component.
 Here, we're saying to map over the array of people we found in the database, and for each one, include the `<Person />` component, passing the current index of the loop as the `key` prop (`key` is required by React in a loop) and the current _person_ being iterated in the map as the `person` prop.
 A quick look at `<Person />`:

 <p class="block-header">/client/components/authenticated/person.jsx</p>